polyseam/platform-engineering/docs/dagger/README.md

             --tenant-id=ARM_TENANT_ID
 ```

 This workflow ensures that infrastructure changes are reviewed before they are applied.
-The `dagger-plan` job runs first and must be approved before executing the `dagger-apply` job.
+The `dagger-plan` job runs first and outputs the Terraform plan.
+Once someone reviews the plan, they can approve the exection of the `dagger-apply` job.
 The `dagger-apply` step uses a protected environment (`dagger_prod`) to ensure deployments follow a controlled process.

+After running the apply, an Azure Blob Storage Account will be deployed to your resource group! 🎉

 #### 🎯 Final Outcome